AdamAjane/AdamAjane/README.md

-# About Me
+# Hi, I'm Adam

-My name is Adam.
-I'm currently studying software engineering.
+I'm currently pursuing a degree in software engineering at the Technical University of Denmark.
 You can check out my projects here or learn more about me at my <a href=https://adamajane.com>website</a>.

 ![adamajane's Stats](https://github-readme-stats.vercel.app/api?username=adamajane&theme=vue-dark&show_icons=true&hide_border=true&count_private=true)